U.S. Navy

 4,100

-Named for the Titan god of the great river that encircled the world, Oceanus carried her repair capabilities to the far edges of the Pacific.
-Where larger repair ships needed deep anchorages, Oceanus could run her flat bottom right up onto the beach next to a stranded vessel and start cutting steel.
-Read more
+Named for the Titan god of the great river encircling the earth.
+Converted from LST-390, Oceanus carried her repair capabilities to the far edges of the Pacific.
+Where larger repair ships needed deep anchorages, she could run her flat bottom right up onto the beach next to a stranded vessel and start cutting steel.

 Battle Damage Repair Ship